 But we cannot do without compromising.

-Best time to visit Manaslu circuit trek:
+Best time to visit the Manaslu circuit trek:

-Generally, the best time to visit in the Manaslu Trek is autumn (October – November) and spring (March – April).
-There is relatively stable weather in the autumn season and will find some snow over 5,000 meters will be found.
+Generally, the best time to visit the Manaslu Trek is autumn (October – November) and spring (March – April).
+There is relatively stable weather in autumn, and snow over 5,000 meters will be found.